-In her evidence, the mother stated her belief that the children’s obligations to God were greater than their obligations to family, and that a meaningful relationship between the children and their father could not exist now that he had left the Exclusive Brethren.
+In her evidence, the mother stated her belief that the children’s obligations to God were greater than their family obligations and that a meaningful relationship between the children and their father could not exist now that he had left the Exclusive Brethren.

-The judge found that there was a strong bond between the mother, the children and their faith.
+The judge found a strong bond between the mother, the children and their faith.

 However, due to the exclusive nature of the religious community, the judge could not be satisfied that L’s strong views were independent and free of her mother’s influence.

-The judgement was made for the children to continue living with the mother and to have contact and spend some time with the father.
+The judgement was made for the children to continue living with the mother, have contact, and spend some time with the father.

 The mother and father were given equal shared parental responsibility.